NatalieDillon/QueueAndStackAnswers/README.md

 e.g. ( ( ) ) is valid.  ( ) ( ( ) ) is valid. ( ( ) ) ) ( is invalid.  </br>
-You can solve by pushing the next symbol onto the stack if it is a (.  </br> When a ) is reached, compare with the top of the stack by Peeking.  </br> If the top of the stack is a ( you can pop it and move to the next symbol.</br> At the end of the expression there should be nothing left on the stack.</br>
+You can solve by pushing the next symbol onto the stack if it is a (.  </br> When a ) is reached, compare with the top of the stack by Peeking.  </br> If the top of the stack is a ( you can pop it and move to the next symbol.
+If the stack is empty then you have a closing bracket with no opening bracket and need to throw an exception.</br> At the end of the expression there should be nothing left on the stack.</br>

 2: Use a queue to reverse the output from a stack</br>